stephcd/lesson-6/README.md

 Historical data can be retrieved from the National Solar Radiation Database (NSRDB) using the Python `nsrdb_weather` module.
 The tool only allows access to historical weather records in North America, so you have to specify the year using `-y=YEAR` and geographic location using `-p=LAT,LON`.
 You also have to specify the name of the GLM file in which the historical weather object is stored using `-g=FILENAME.glm`.

+The NSRDB database requires access credentials.
+In GitHub, you must use the [Settings/Secrets/Actions](../../settings/secrets/actions) tab to create an actions secret.
+Click the "New repository secret" button and add your NSRDB credentials, giving it a name of your choice.
+If you have forked this repository, you can use the name `NSRDB_CREDENTIAL`.
+To get your NSRDB credential, you should visit the [NSRDB website](https://developer.nrel.gov/signup/).
+You should save the credentials in the format `{"YOUR_EMAIL": "YOUR_API_KEY"}`.
+Once you have the credentials, you can add them to [the workflow file](.github/workflows/main.yml).

 ## Download Realtime Data

 Realtime weather data can be accessed using the FAA's METAR system.
 The Python module `metar2glm` can retrieve the weather at any airport in North America and generates a GLM file that can be saved and loaded.
 Since the METAR object's default class name `weather` is the same as a `climate` module's class name, we have to rename the class using the option `-c CLASSNAME`.